 One of the best ways to experience Tasmania's natural beauty is with your own two feet.
-Tasmania has over 2,800 km of managed walking tracks and over 880 separate walks throughout national parks, reserves and conservation areas and most with an easy distance from the city centres.
+Tasmania has over 2,800 km of managed walking tracks and over 880 separate walks in national parks, reserves and conservation areas - most within easy reach of our city centres.

-Whatever you call it: bush walking, hiking, trekking or tramping – Tasmania offers trails ranging from short, easy walks with boardwalks and disabled access through temperate rainforests, to multi-day walking adventures up some of the tallest mountains on the island.
+Whatever you call it: bush walking, hiking, trekking or tramping – Tasmania offers trails ranging from short and easy walks through temperate rainforests to multi-day walking adventures up some of our tallest mountains.

-Wildlife encounters are quite common and you'll have ample opportunities to spot endemic and endangered species of plants, birds and other wildlife along the way.
+Wildlife encounters are common and you'll have plenty of chances to spot endemic plants and wildlife along the way.

-There are seven Great Walks of Tasmania that showcase 300 of the most beautiful kilometres on the island and whose guides make walking an experience to remember.
+The Great Walks of Tasmania showcase 300 of the most beautiful kilometres on the island with guides who make walking an experience to remember.

 Tasmania is also home to four of the eight Great Walks of Australia.
 Guests can explore the wilderness with local guides, enjoy fresh produce and wine and stay in luxury tented camps and lodges along the way.

 Our most recently opened walk is the Three Capes Track, a multi-day walking adventure atop Australia's highest sea cliffs in the Tasman National Park.